hstroetgen/sc_somanet-base/module_com-detect/doc/index.rst

 SOMANET COM Detect Module
 ==========================

-.. contents:: In this document
-    :backlinks: none
-    :depth: 3

 This module offers the functionality to detect which **SOMANET COM Board** is mounted in our SOMANET node.